 Our Favorite Toppings

-Like I said, I like to spend the 20 minutes the burgers take to bake to make a side dish – usually a fresh and healthy salad, although these french fries and sweet potato fries are pretty irresistible – and prep the burger toppings.
-Here are our favorite toppings:
+Like I said, I like to spend the 20 minutes the burgers take to bake to prep the burger toppings and make a side dish — usually a fresh and healthy veggie salad or big fruit salad — although frozen french fries hit the spot too!

 How to Soften Gluten Free Buns